Jesus walking on water: Literary-critical analysis

 Biblical scholar George W. Young dismisses the naturalistic explanations, the traditional and the historical critical perspectives.
 He contends that these methods of exegesis rely on factual interpretations and fail to capture the full meaning of the text based on its structure.
 Instead, Young explores the pericope with literary-critical methods as narrative art.
 Young views the text as fiction, and uses tools and terms often associated with fantastic literature to analyze it.

 Young analyses the pericope as the expression of three entangled, conflicting perspectives on reality: (i) the "conventional reality" based on sensory perception; (ii) the "impossible" vision of Jesus resulting in the astonishment of the observers; (iii) the narrator's metaphysical comment in Mark 6:52 identifying Jesus as the Son of God.

-Throughout the Old Testament the power to walk on water is not attributed to any man, but only to God (cf. : " alone spreads out the heavens, Andtreads on thewaves of the sea"), Lord of creation.
+Throughout the Old Testament the power to walk on water is not attributed to any man, but only to God (cf. : "alone spreads out the heavens, And treads on the waves of the sea"), Lord of creation.